unification-com/docs/src/mainchain/software/cosmovisor/install_statesync_cosmovisor.md

 :::

 Combining `cosmovisor` and `statesync`, it is possible to sync the chain in a short amount of time.
-Additionally, installing and configuring `cosmovisor` will make future updates much simpler
+Additionally, installing and configuring `cosmovisor` will make future updates much simpler.

+This guide will cover both a full sync from genesis, and also configuring `statesync`.

 ## 1. Download the genesis version of und, initialise & configure